 \subsection{Overview}

-\textbf{Feature Extraction:} We divide the input image into $N\times N$ non-overlapping patches and feed them into an encoder for feature extraction.
+\textbf{(1) \textit{Feature extraction.}} We divide the input image into $N\times N$ non-overlapping patches and feed them into an encoder for feature extraction.
 The extracted features will be used for image reconstruction.
-Practically, the encoder can be any backbone architectures~\cite{tan2019efficientnet, dosovitskiy2020image}, and for simplicity, we adopt basic Convolutions and Pooling layers in this work.
+Practically, the encoder can be any backbone architectures~\cite{tan2019efficientnet,dosovitskiy2020image}; we adopt basic Convolutions and Pooling layers in this work for simplicity.

-\textbf{Image Reconstruction:} We introduce teacher and student generators to reconstruct the original image.
-Along with the reconstruction, a dictionary of anatomical patterns will be created and updated dynamically via a novel Memory Queue (\S\ref{sec:queue}).
-Specifically, the teacher generator reconstructs the image using the features extracted by the encoder directly (essentially an auto-encoder~\cite{rumelhart1985learning}).
-The student generator, on the other hand, reconstructs the image using the features augmented by our in-painting block (\S\ref{sec:inpaint}).
-The teacher and student generators are coupled through a knowledge distillation paradigm~\cite{hinton2015distilling} at all the up-sampling levels.
-The objective of the student generator is to reconstruct a normal image from the augmented features; the reconstructed image will then be used for anomaly discrimination (\S\ref{sec:alert}); while the teacher generator\footnote{We disabled the backpropagation between the teacher and encoder by stop-gradient~\cite{he2020momentum} and showed its empirical benefit in \tableautorefname~\ref{tab:component}.} serves as a regularizer to prevent the student from collapsing (constantly generating the same normal image).
+\textbf{(2) \textit{Image reconstruction.}} We introduce teacher and student generators to reconstruct the original image.
+Along with the reconstruction, a dictionary of anatomical patterns will be created and updated dynamically as a \textbf{Memory Queue} (\S\ref{sec:queue}).
+Specifically, the teacher generator directly reconstructs the image using the features extracted by the encoder (essentially an auto-encoder~\cite{rumelhart1985learning}).
+The student generator, on the other hand, using the features augmented by our \textbf{in-painting block} (\S\ref{sec:inpaint}).
+The teacher and student generators are coupled through a knowledge distillation paradigm~\cite{hinton2015distilling} at all of the up-sampling levels.
+The objective of the student generator is to reconstruct a normal image from the augmented features, which will then be used for anomaly discrimination (\S\ref{sec:alert}); while the teacher generator\footnote{We disabled the backpropagation between the teacher and encoder by stop-gradient~\cite{he2020momentum} and showed its empirical benefit in \tableautorefname~\ref{tab:component}.} serves as a regularizer that prevents the student from constantly generating the same normal image.

-\textbf{Anomaly Discrimination:} Following the adversarial learning~\cite{schlegl2017unsupervised, schlegl2019f}, we employ a discriminator to assess whether the generated image is real or fake.
-Both teacher and student generators will receive the gradient derived from the discriminator.
-The two generators and the discriminator are competing against each other in a way that, together, they converge to an equilibrium.
+\textbf{(3) \textit{Anomaly discrimination.}} Following the adversarial learning~\cite{schlegl2017unsupervised,schlegl2019f}, we employ a discriminator to assess whether the generated image is real or fake.
+Only the student generator will receive the gradient derived from the discriminator.
+The two generators and the discriminator are competing against each other until they converge to an equilibrium.
 Once trained, the discriminator can be used to detect anomalies in test images (\S\ref{sec:alert}).